Faculty

 Email: mi.marmolejo@haydenmagnet.org

 Marmolejo holds a Master's degree in Curriculum and Instruction with an Emphasis in Technology from Grand Canyon University, a CompTIA A+ Certification, a file cabinet full of completion certificates for various education and technology-related training sessions, and a lifetime membership in the Nintendo Fun Club.
-He is the sponsor of the Computer Club, the Yearbook Club/Class, and the Noodle Society (It's like Oprah's Book Club, but with instant noodles instead of books).
+He is the Program Manager of the Center for Computer Studies Magnet Program, the Instructional Leader of the Computer Science Department, the sponsor of the Computer Club, the founder and coach of the Falcon Esports video game competition teams, and the founder of Noodle Society (It's like Oprah's Book Club, but with instant noodles instead of books).

 He maintains his classroom website at http://mistermarmolejo.com with the artisanal Web craftsmanship only made possible by someone who still hand writes his HTML code in Microsoft Notepad.
 He can be reached at mi.marmolejo@haydenmagnet.org, but don’t be surprised if he takes a day or two to respond.
 He’s just slow media like that.